Dog First Aid Guide: Choking, CPR, Poisoning & Emergency Care

 • Excessive drooling

-Circulatory Problems:
+Circulatory Problems

 • Pale, white, or blue gums

-• Weak pulse
+• Weak or absent pulse

 • Cold extremities

-• Collapse or unconsciousness
+• Collapse or loss of consciousness

-Severe Pain Indicators:
+Severe Pain Indicators

-• Vocalization (whining, crying, or screaming)
+• Vocalization — whining, crying, or screaming

-• Inability to move or trembling
+• Inability to move or uncontrollable trembling

-• Aggressive behavior when touched
+• Aggressive behavior when touched in a normally calm dog

-• Hunched posture or reluctance to move
+• Hunched posture or strong reluctance to move

-Poisoning Signs:
+Poisoning Signs

-• Seizures or tremors
+• Seizures or muscle tremors

 • Excessive drooling or difficulty swallowing